cmm08/bq-dts-partner-clients/README.md

 7. Join BigQuery Data Transfer Service Partner-level whitelists.
 Reach out to your Google Cloud Platform contact to get whitelisted for these APIs.

-8. Install [Maven](http://maven.apache.org/).
-The example program that makes BigQuery Data Transfer Service API calls is built using Maven in this QuickStart.
-If you perfer, you can also use Gradle, in which case the Gradle Wrapper is included and you don't need to install Gradle.

 ### Run the Example

 1. Set up environment variables: